pkivolowitz/CSC3510-S-2023/projects/p3/README.md

 * use the lowest level file I/O routines.

+* learn usage of a fundamental data structure in Computer Science, the

 ## Fixed algorithm and data structures

 Because I am testing specific skills, **you cannot choose your data